 Plan Description.
 The Library contributes to the South Carolina Retirement System (SCRS), a cost-sharing multiple-employer defined benefit pension plan administered by the Retirement Division of the State Budget and Control Board.
-The SCRS provides retirement and disability benefits, life insurance and survivor benefits to plan members and beneficiaries.
-For fiscal year 2008, a guaranteed one percent cost of living adjustment (COLA) is funded under SCRS, and all other cost of living adjustments are granted on an ad hoc basis, subject to approval by the State Budget and Control Board.
+The SCRS provides retirement and disability benefits, life insurance, and survivor benefits to plan members and beneficiaries.
+Annual cost of living adjustment (COLA) is funded under SCRS, and is granted on an ad hoc basis, subject to approval by the State Budget and Control Board.
 The Plan's provisions are established under Title 9 of the SC Code of Laws.
 The South Carolina Retirement System issues a publicly available Comprehensive Annual Financial Report that includes financial statements and required supplementary information for the SCRS.
 That report is publicly available on their website at www.retirement.sc.gov, or a copy may be obtained by writing to the South Carolina Retirement System, P.O.
 Box 11960, Columbia, SC 29211-1960.

 Funding Policy.
 Plan members are required to contribute 6.5% of their annual covered salary, and the Library is required to contribute at an actuarially determined rate.
-The current rate is 9.06% of annual covered payroll.
-The Library's contributions to SCRS for the years ended June 30, 2008, 2007, and 2006, were \$684,830, \$542,314, and \$485,754, respectively, equal to the required contributions for each year.
+The current rate is 9.24% of annual covered payroll.
+The Library's contributions to SCRS for the years ended June 30, 2009, 2008, and 2007, were \$670,394, \$684,830, and \$542,314, respectively, equal to the required contributions for each year.